 Causes the display to include a list of translated resources as allocated to the device in the AllocatedResourcesTranslated parameter of IRP_MN_START_DEVICE.

 Bit 4 (0x10)

 Specifies that only device nodes that are not started should be displayed.

 Specifies that only device nodes with problems should be displayed.
 (These are nodes that contain the flag bits DNF_HAS_PROBLEM or DNF_HAS_PRIVATE_PROBLEM.)

 Specifies the name of a service.
 If this is included, only those device nodes driven by this service will be displayed.
 (If Flags includes bit 0x1, device nodes driven by this service and all their children will be displayed.)

 Windows XP and later

 See Plug and Play Debugging for applications of this extension command.
 For information about device trees, see the Windows Driver Kit (WDK) documentation and Microsoft Windows Internals by Mark Russinovich and David Solomon.
-(These resources may not be available in some languages and countries.)

 The !devnode 1 command lists all pending removals of device objects.